SyncfusionExamples/xamarin-forms-switch-control/README.md

 # Xamarin Forms Syncfusion Switch control
 This repository contains the demo for the usage of Syncfusion Xamarin.Forms Switch control.
 This Switch control provides support to 3 different states, on, off and intermediate.
-Here is the code snippet:

 ## Syncfusion Controls